 Defeated, exiled to Saint Helena

 15th July 1815, word got back to Napoleon that the Prussian troops had orders to capture him dead or alive.
 Napoleon has no alternative, but to surrender to the British Captain, Frederick Maitland on HMS Bellerophon.
-He was taken to the British owned island of Saint Helena in the Atlantic Ocean, where he would see out the remainder of his life in Longwood House.
+He had became exiled to the British owned island of Saint Helena, in the Atlantic Ocean.
+He would see out the remainder of his life in Longwood House.

 5th May 1821, Napoleon’s health had been declining rapidly, he died aged 51 years old.
-He was buried in the Valley of the Willows on Saint Helena.
+He became buried in the Valley of the Willows on Saint Helena.

-1840, Louis Philippe I obtained permission from the British for Napoleon’s remains to be returned to France, where he was entombed in a crypt at Les Invalides in Paris.
+1840, Louis Philippe I of France, obtained permission from the British for the return of Napoleon’s remains to France.
+Once returned, his body became entombed within a crypt at Les Invalides in Paris.